-WVDNR engaged a working group of partner organizations and public land managers in developing this Action Plan and will seek to remain engaged by convening semi-annual meetings with the working group to collaborate on actions including the following:
+WVDNR engaged partner organizations and public land managers in developing this Action Plan and will seek to remain engaged by convening semi-annual meetings with partners to promote continued collaboration.
+This work will include:

-- Planning, implementing, and evaluating ongoing field surveys of priority species to document and monitor their abundance, distribution, population trends, vulnerability, and range shifts - Planning, implementing, monitoring, and evaluating the results of the conservation actions - Engaging and supporting private landowners in this work.
+- Planning, implementing, and evaluating ongoing field surveys of priority species to document and monitor their abundance, distribution, population trends, vulnerability, and range shifts; - Planning, implementing, monitoring, and evaluating the results of the conservation actions; and - Engaging and supporting private landowners in this work.